 Update by Olga Pouperova

-Olga Pouperova is a senior lecturer and researcher at the Palacky University, Department of Administrative Law and Administrative Science, Olomouc, Czech Republic.
-She holds an M.A. (law, Palacky University, Olomouc), Dr. jur.
-(Masaryk University, Brno) and Ph.D.
+Olga Pouperova is an associate professor and researcher at the Palacky University, Department of Administrative Law and Financial Science, Olomouc, Czech Republic.
+She holds an M.A.
+(Law, Palacky University, Olomouc), Dr. Jur.
+(Masaryk University, Brno), Ph.D.
 (Charles University, Prague) and completed her Associate Professorship at Masaryk University, Brno.

 Table of Contents

 - 2. The Czech Political and Legal System in a Nutshell

 - 2.2.1.
 The President of the Republic

 - 2.2.3.
 The Ministries

 - 2.2.4.
 Other Central Authorities under Governmental Control